MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ```

 ### -AllowWebPropertyBagUpdateWhenNoScriptIsOn
 Enables or disables web property bag update when NoScript is turned on.
-When AllowWebPropertyBagUpdateWhenNoScriptIsOn is set to $true, web property bag can be updated even if NoScript is turned on.
+When AllowWebPropertyBagUpdateWhenNoScriptIsOn is set to $true, web property bag can be updated even if NoScript is turned on when the user had AddAndCustomizePages (prior to NoScript removing it).

 PARAMVALUE: $true | $false